 - you did not receive the annual statement notice, or

 - you do not have enough funds to pay the fee.

 It is your responsibility to understand and meet your obligations under the law.

-You must pay any annual review fees or lodgement fees that are due before you apply.
+If you are applying to waive a late payment fee, please ensure the annual review fee is paid.
 We may charge you additional late fees if your annual review fee is not paid.

 You can complete a fee waiver application online.

 Make sure you include all relevant information and supporting evidence as we need to consider all facts and circumstances of your individual case (e.g. a fire prevented you from accessing your records in time).
-You must prove that the late fees were beyond the control of all the entity's representatives.
+You must prove that the issues were beyond the control of all the entity's representatives.

 We'll respond to you in writing to your contact address and let you know if your waiver request has been approved or rejected.
 It can take up to 30 days to process your fee waiver request.